A consistent and robust measurement of the thermal state of the IGM at $2 \leq z \leq 4$ from a large sample of

 We generate the overdensity ($\Delta$), neutral fraction (\fHI), temperature ($T$) and peculiar velocity $(v)$ fields along 20000 random skewers through our simulation box at $z=1.9,2.0,2.1,\cdots,3.7,3.8~{\rm and}~3.9$.
 In each redshift bin we concatenate the fields to match the observed redshift path length ($\Delta z = 0.2$).
 However, while computing the FPS, we do not concatenate spectra as there is no correlation beyond the length of the simulation box.
 The \lya optical depth is generated from the $\Delta$, \fHI, $T$ and $v$ fields accounting for Doppler broadening, natural line broadening and peculiar velocity effects \citep{trc2001,hamsa2014}.
 For each redshift bin, we construct a single simulated mock sample with the same number of spectra as observed in that redshift bin \citep[see][for a similar method at $z<0.5$]{gaikwad2017a}.
-The simulated spectra in a mock sample mimic the observed spectra by (i) resampling the pixel distribution similar to the observed data, (ii) convolving the flux field with Gaussian instrumental broadening (FWHM $\sim 6$ \kmps) and (iii) by adding Gaussian random noise generated from the observed \SNR per pixel array.
+The simulated spectra in a mock sample mimic the observed spectra by (i) convolving the flux field with Gaussian instrumental broadening (FWHM $\sim 6$ \kmps) (iii) resampling the pixel distribution similar to the observed data, and (iii) by adding Gaussian random noise generated from the observed \SNR per pixel array.
 We generate 100 such mock samples to constitute a mock suite for each redshift bin.
 For example, in the redshift range \zrange{2.9}{3.1}, each mock sample consists of 26 simulated spectra and a mock suite consists of $26 \times 100 = 2600$ simulated spectra.
 We use these 100 mock samples to estimate the errors on different flux statistics.
 In order to compare the simulations with observations, we calculate the flux statistics that we will show to be sensitive to thermal parameters in the next section.